HexHive/FirmFuzz/README.md

 - Use the firmadyne extractor system to extract the linux filesystem from the firmware image.
 Otherwise you can provide a filesystem extracted using binwalk as well but I didn't test with that.

+## Firmware Emulation

+- Put the extracted filesystem from the previous phase (in the form of a .tgz file) into a folder name `$IMAGE_DIR`.
+(Note that `IMAGE_DIR` can be named anything)

+- Run `./run_batch_fs.sh $IMAGE_DIR

+- If a succcessful emulation for the firmware image is created, it would be placed in

 Cross compiling kernel [1]
 ----------------------------